chain4travel/decode-travel-website/src/components/terms.md

 3.1.
 Application to the Hackathon

 3.1.1.
-Participants wishing to participate in the Hackathon must fill out the online application form on the Website before 1st November 2024 at 12:00 am.
+Participants wishing to participate in the Hackathon must fill out the online application form on the Website before 1st May 2025 at 12:00 am.

 If you register or apply as an entity or on behalf of a team, you confirm that such entity and each person in the team accepts these Terms and Conditions and you have the right to represent such entity and team for these Terms and Conditions.

 3.1.2.
 Registration does not ensure participation in the Hackathon.
-All teams and individuals will receive before 4<sup>th</sup> November 2024 at 12:00 am an official confirmation of their acceptance to the Hackathon sent to the e-mail provided in the application form.
+All teams and individuals will receive before 4<sup>th</sup> May 2025 at 12:00 am an official confirmation of their acceptance to the Hackathon sent to the e-mail provided in the application form.

 3.2.
 Competition mechanics

 3.2.1.
-All confirmed Participants will be required to pre-check-in and confirm their participation in the Hackathon by purchasing a free NFT on the link provided by the Organiser by 12:00 am on 7<sup>th</sup> November 2024.
+All confirmed Participants will be required to pre-check-in and confirm their participation in the Hackathon by purchasing a free NFT on the link provided by the Organiser by 12:00 am on 7<sup>th</sup> May 2025.
 This check-in link will be sent to Participants in the confirmation email (see 3.1.2 above).
 Failure to do so may result in denial of access to the Hackathon facilities and/or disqualification and/or removal from the Hackathon by the Organiser.

 By performing the pre-check-in, Participants accept these Terms and Conditions and grant consent for the handling of their personal information by the Organiser.

 3.2.3.
 Participants will manage on their own the Hackathon tasks to be completed, deadlines and time allocation.

 3.3.
-A Participant may unregister from the Hackathon at any time by sending a brief e-mail notification to <events@decode.com> before 6<sup>th</sup> November 2024 at 12:00 am.
+A Participant may unregister from the Hackathon at any time by sending a brief e-mail notification to <events@decode.com> before 6<sup>th</sup> May 2025 at 12:00 am.
 Termination of the participation shall not affect any rights or obligations incurred before the date of termination.

 3.4.
 Organisers must be informed of any changes made to teams and their respective members.
 Failure to do so may result in the inability to provide communication and instructions, delayed information, and/or disqualification from the Hackathon.